divy1710/easyTravel/QUICK_START_GOOGLE.md

 **"This app isn't verified"**
 - This is normal in development
-- Click "Advanced" → "Go to EasyTravel (unsafe)"
+- Click "Advanced" → "Go to PrimeTravel (unsafe)"
 - For production, you can verify the app later

 ## 📝 Notes